OxygenCobalt/Auxio/info/FAQ.md

 ## Can I translate Auxio to my native language?

-You can open a [Pull Request](https://github.com/oxygencobalt/Auxio/pulls) with any translations you want to be added for now.
-I may switch to weblate later.
+See the [Translations](https://github.com/OxygenCobalt/Auxio/issues/3) issue for guidance on how to create translations and submit them to the project.
+Any contributions are apprieciated.

 ## How can I contribute/report issues?

-Open an [Issue](https://github.com/OxygenCobalt/Auxio/issues) or a [Pull Request](https://github.com/OxygenCobalt/Auxio/pulls), please note the [Contribution Guidelines](../.github/CONTRIBUTING.md) and [Accepted Additions](ADDITIONS.md).
+Open an [Issue](https://github.com/OxygenCobalt/Auxio/issues) or a [Pull Request](https://github.com/OxygenCobalt/Auxio/pulls), please note the [Contribution Guidelines](../.github/CONTRIBUTING.md) and [Accepted Additions](ADDITIONS.md) however.

 ## Why ExoPlayer?